pzierahn/chatbot_services/README.md

 ## Run locally

-To kickstart your journey with these services, you can use the following commands:

 ### Set environment variables

 Before you can start the server, you need to set the following environment variables: